Potatso National Park (香格里拉国家公园—普达措, Pudacuo National Park) is the first national park in mainland China and was inaugurated on June 21, 2007.

 At present, the touring area of the Potatso National Park is composed of four parts: the Shudu Lake in the north, and the Bita Lake in the south, and in between them the Militang Meadow and Luorong Ethnic Cultural Village.
 The four parts are linked by a 69-kilometer circle road and the shuttle buses in the park can drive tourists around in the clockwise direction (because this is the direction that the Tibetan people turn the wheel of scripture), with several stops on the way.

 The gate of the Potatso National Park is at Xiagei Village, where people can find various workshops of Tibetan handicrafts, including pottery, wooden utensils, silver, horn-carving, housing, and so on.

-The Shudu Lake is an important international marsh located at 14 kilometers north of the gate and it takes around 20 minutes to arrive there by a shuttle bus.
+Shudu Lake is an important international marsh located 14 kilometers north of the gate and it takes around 20 minutes to arrive there by shuttle bus.
 The lake has an area of 120 hectares, with a length of 2.8 kilometers and a width of 0.7 kilometers.
-It is a typical alpine lake surrounded by meadow.
+It is a typical alpine lake surrounded by the meadow.
 “Shudu” means “cheese as solid as stone” in the Tibetan language.
 As a matter of fact, the grass is short but nutritious, and the milk produced by the cattle here can be made into quality cheese.
-As a result, the place played an important role in Tibetan people’s nomadic life because of the availability of fresh water and nutritious grass.
+As a result, the place played an important role in Tibetan people’s nomadic life because of the availability of freshwater and nutritious grass.